trans/ruby.cr/README.md

 require "ruby/enumerable/include"
 ```

-This grainularity allows you to port Ruby code and convert it to idiomatic
+This granularity allows you to port Ruby code and convert it to idiomatic
 Crystal bit by bit at your own pace.
 The general approach is to start
 with `require "ruby"`, then replace that with the contents of `ruby.cr`.
 Then remove one (or a few) lines at a time and recompile, fixing any errors